 In this article:

-- You Can Keep Car Insurance Rates Low By …
+- How To Keep Car Insurance Rates Low

 - How Often Should You Shop For Car Insurance?